 Example 2: A claimant is notified that he is entitled to $30,000.
-Upon receipt of the money, the claimant signs a lease to rent a larger apartment and pays a $2,000 security deposit.
+Upon receipt of the money, the claimant signs an application to rent a larger apartment and pays a $2,000 non-refundable deposit.
 He places the remainder of the award in a savings account.
 Before the claimant moves in, he is notified that the entire award is an overpayment.
-As a result, the claimant fails to make the first month’s rent, forfeits the security deposit, and does not move to the new apartment.
+As a result, the claimant does not move into the new apartment and forfeits the deposit.

-Since the claimant would not have entered into the lease to rent the apartment but for his receipt of benefits, it would be inequitable to recoup the entire $30,000 overpayment.
+Since the claimant would not have signed an application to rent the apartment without the receipt of benefits, it would be inequitable to recoup the entire $30,000 overpayment.
 The claimant clearly suffered a $2,000 loss and repayment would put him in a worse position than if he had not received the initial award.

 Given that the claimant suffered a $2,000 loss, and not a $30,000 loss, a partial waiver is a legitimate action is this case.
 The claimant does not have the money to rent a larger apartment and had no intention of doing so until he received his award.
-Thus, the claimant relied on DEEOIC’s action and it would be inequitable to recover that part of the overpayment to the extent of his reliance.
+Thus, the claimant relied on DEEOIC’s action and it would be inequitable to recover that part of the overpayment.
 It would not be inequitable to recover that part of the overpayment that the claimant deposited in the bank.
-However, if the claimant were faced with additional expenditures arising out of the lease, those expenses would also be deducted from the
+However, if the claimant were faced with additional expenditures arising out of the intent to move, those expenses would also be deducted from the overpayment.

 Example 3: Suppose a claimant receives a $150,000 award and loaned a relative $25,000 to buy a house before he received notice of an overpayment.
 Since the claimant has not suffered a loss, equity and good conscience do not require waiving of this $25,000.

 a.
 First Demand Letter.
-Where the overpayment decision holds that a collectible overpayment (debt) exists, the overpayment decision serves as the first demand letter.
-In the overpayment decision, the PA outlines the facts surrounding the overpayment, provides a rationale as to why the overpayment is recoverable, and informs the claimant of the exact amount owed and the collection strategy to be used (i.e., monthly payment, collection from future entitlement).
+Where the PA finds that an overpayment debt exists following the initial notification to the claimant, the overpayment decision serves as the first demand letter.
+The overpayment decision outlines the facts surrounding the overpayment, provides a rationale as to why the overpayment is recoverable, and informs the claimant of the exact amount owed and the collection strategy to be used (i.e., payment in full, monthly payments, or collection from future entitlement).